stephenajulu/stephenajulu13/content/about.md

     content: >
       \<img
       src="https://raw.githubusercontent.com/stephenajulu/stephenajulu13/master/static/images/author.jpg"
-      style="float: right;">
+      style="float:right; align:right;" widht="200px">

       I'm a freelance remote front end web developer, graphic designer, I.T Consultant, Branding Expert and Content Creator based in Nairobi, Kenya.
-I love building and creating things e.g. brands, companies, products, tools, content and more, Since growing up I have always had this innate curiosity of finding out what things are made of and how i can tear them down only to build them up again.
+I love building and creating things e.g. brands, companies, products, tools, content and more, Since growing up I have always had this innate curiosity of finding out what things are made of and how I can tear them down only to build them up again.
 Some of my first jobs in Web development was reverse engineering website themes based on a client's want, something i still do today only rarely.